josslynq/AiHackathon/README.md

-# 🌍 Vernacular — The AI Tutor for Underrepresented Languages
+# 🌍 Vernacular: The AI Tutor for Underrepresented Languages

 > *"The best language learning web platform for underrepresented languages."*